mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 # Your Data does not look right in your cluster

-## All of the calls are in the first document
+## All the calls are in the first document

 **Solution**